Dmatthews2019/FileFinder/README.md

 with
     generate-Page

-essentially just remove the condition statement
+essentially just remove the condition statement around generate-Page